What Everyone Should Know About Probate In Florida

 For most people, the concepts of estate planning, wills and the probate process can be extremely complicated.
 In fact, many people avoid establishing their estate plans because they feel confused and anxious about the process.

 At Korshak & Associates, P.A., our attorneys have more than 60 combined years of experience with these matters.
-Representing clients throughout the Orlando and Casselberry areas of Florida, they understand the confusion you may be experiencing when it comes to probate.
+Representing clients throughout the Orlando areas of Florida, they understand the confusion you may be experiencing when it comes to probate.

 We have compiled some frequently asked questions about Florida’s probate process.